PhillipBall1/GCU/CST339/week1/README.md

 ![](docs/5.png)

 **Open a browser and go to localhost:8080.
 The content of the index.html page should be displayed.
-Take a screensho**
+Take a screenshot**

 ![](docs/6.png)